microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 <img src="../Documentation/Images/Interactable/DefaultStates.png" width="450">

 Interactable States provides two major roles.
-- Establish a list of states that we care about.
+- Establish a list of states that are relevant for the Interactable.
 This list will be displayed in the themes and can also be referenced by the events.
 - Controls how different interaction phases are ranked into states.
 For instance, a press state is also in a focused state, but the InteractableStates class will define it is a press state based on the ranking preferences setup in the State ScriptableObject.

 <img src="../Documentation/Images/Interactable/StatesScriptableObject.png" width="450">